Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-Next, following the assessment of our segmentation results, we introduce example applications to study the utility of the sea, land, and cloud segments in increasing the satellite's autonomy by decreasing postprocessing demands and reducing decision-making latency.
-In Fig.~\ref{Fig:flow_chart_ranking_system}, we propose a novel sea-land-cloud ranking system for satellite imagery.
-This system prioritizes HS images for downlink based on sea, land, and cloud coverage levels, ensuring high-priority transmission.
-The images are arranged in ascending order of cloud coverage levels and descending order of sea and land coverage levels, with the first positions reserved for images of higher priority.
-Unlike existing ranking systems that target only clouds \cite{salazar2022cloud}, our approach is the first of its kind in the field, simultaneously identifying and ranking water, land, and clouds within priority queues for HSI-equipped satellites.
-In Fig.~\ref{Fig:flow_chart_ranking_system}, we also suggest other use cases that further highlight the usefulness of the sea-land-cloud segments.
-These use cases include alternatives such as discarding or applying lossy compression to non-essential pixels at the satellite's edge to enhance the efficient utilization of the Shannon channel capacity, particularly vital for satellites like HYPSO-1 that may be operating with limited line-of-sight (LOS) towards ground stations \cite{Bakken2023}.
+Before introducing the metrics to evaluate the segmentation outcomes, we next introduce example applications to study the utility of the sea, land, and cloud segments in increasing the satellite's autonomy, while optimizing operations, and reducing decision-making latency.
+Several performance metrics discussed in the following section are based on the next proposed example applications.
+In Fig.~\ref{Fig:flow_chart_ranking_system}, we suggest a novel sea-land-cloud ranking system for in-orbit deployment.
+The system prioritizes HS images for downlink based on sea, land, and cloud coverage levels, ensuring high-priority transmission.
+The images are arranged in ascending order of cloud coverage levels, descending order of sea coverage levels, and also decreasing order of land coverage levels, with the first positions reserved for images of higher downlink priority.
+Unlike existing ranking systems that target only clouds \cite{salazar2022cloud}, our proposed approach is the first of its kind for HSI-equipped satellites, simultaneously locating and ranking sea, land, and clouds within priority queues.
+In Fig.~\ref{Fig:flow_chart_ranking_system}, we also suggest other on-board use cases that further highlight the usefulness of the sea-land-cloud segments.
+The use cases include alternatives such as discarding or applying selective lossy compression (e.g., via Compressive Sensing~\cite{justo2022comparative}) to non-essential pixels to optimize the utilization of the Shannon channel capacity, particularly vital for satellites such as HYPSO-1, which have constrained downlink bandwidth and limited line-of-sight (LOS) to ground stations \cite{Bakken2023}.